-44936.
+If you have any questions you would like the candidates to answer, please address them to: Bob Smith, chair-person, 1102 Office Avenue, Small Town, Indiana 44936.
 If you don't send questions in advance, you'll still have an opportunity to ask questions at the meeting.
 The meeting is free and open to the public.
-ABATE is a statewide, 501(c)(3) motorcyclists rights, safety, and advocacy organization.
+ABATE is a statewide, 501(c)(3) not-for-profit motorcyclists rights, safety, and advocacy organization.